 When you enter a Skype for Business meeting it is launched in speaker view.
-Speaker view adds the portrait of the presenter to the lower right of the screen.
+The Speaker view adds the portrait of the presenter to the lower right of the screen.
 The portrait will change to whoever is currently speaking.
 This view is especially useful when the presenter is using a webcam as the picture is replaced with their video stream.
 Unfortunately, this can cover part of the presentation as shown below.
 This view can be changed but the option to do so is not in an intuitive location.
 In total there are three views for a Skype meeting.
 In this article, we will look at all three and how to switch between them.

 We have already discussed Speaker View.
 Let’s look at the gallery view next.
 Select Gallery View from the menu.

 Gallery view moves the portraits or video streams of the attendees to the top of the meeting window.
 The gallery is useful in a collaborative meeting where there is no designated speaker.
 Our example below has only three attendees but if your meeting contained more their portraits would fill the entire row.
 Any content being presented does suffer a slight loss in screen real estate as it is shrunk down by the row of portraits.

 Alternatively, you also have the option to undock the portraits or video streams.
-If you mouseover the pictures you should see the Pop out the video gallery button.
+If you mouse over the pictures you should see the Pop out the video gallery button.
 This will move all portraits or video streams to its own window.
 Undocking is especially useful for those with multiple monitors allowing you to dedicate one screen to the content.
 Undocking is also available in the Speaker view.

 The next view is the content view.
 The Content view is useful when the focus should only be on the content being presented and not the speaker.
 To switch to this view select Content View from the menu.
 In this view, no speaker pictures or video streams are displayed.

 One final button worth mentioning is the fullscreen button.
 This button is depicted by two arrows () and is located in the title bar next to the layout button.
 This button allows you to maximize the current layout to the entire screen.